TejaDroid/side_menu_scaffold/README.md

-# Side Menu Like Iphone in Flutter
+# Side Menu Like iPhone in Flutter

 Flutter plugin allow you to implement side menu like iPhone default side menu.